 Step 4 - Use Piston Rings

-Make use of a piston ring expander if available or use your hands to expand the valve rings and slip these over the pistons placing them in the proper grooves.
+Make use of a piston ring expander if available or use your hands to expand the piston rings and slip these over the pistons placing them in the proper grooves.
 Avoid scratching the pistons and do not expand the rings more than needed.
 If installing new rings, deglaze the cylinder wall with a fine emery cloth using diagonal strokes.
 Clean away any debris created deglazing.

 Step 5 - Place Piston Pin